MetOffice/Vernier/documentation/Sphinx/user_guide/output/post-processing.rst

       - Vernier files to read from
     * - ``-b/ --basic_output``
       - False
-      - If used will disable minimum/ maximum calculation functionality
+      - If used will only output mean values across MPI ranks

 Below is an example of the current script output.